lunasara/Team3/README.md

 #### Task 1: Compute image descriptors

+We compute the histogram of the images using different color spaces

+* RGB
+* LAB
+* CrCb
+* Grayscale

 #### Task 2: Similarity measures

 This are the similarity measures implemented in our code